 Extra-curricular assignments may occasionally occur during part of an employee's regular workday in his/her other position(s) with the District (e.g., as a teacher).
 In such cases, the employee shall consult with the supervisor of his/her regular assignment to determine the appropriate course of action.
 In the supervisor's sole discretion, the employee may be (1) required to work a flexible schedule to make up time lost during his/her regular workday; (2) relieved from the requirement to make up the time lost; (3) required to re-schedule the extra-curricular activity; or (4) required to take any other action that the supervisor deems reasonable.

-1.04 Evaluation of Extra-Curricular Assignments
+1.04 Employment of Personnel for Co-Curricular/Extra -Curricular Activities